There are some reasons when you have two or more instances on one server.

 iptables -A FORWARD -i tun0 -o tun1 -s 10.8.0.0/24 -d 10.8.1.0/24 -j ACCEPT

-Also take care about persistent saving iptables settings.
+Also, take care of persistent saving iptables settings.